samoli/cyclegrid/README.md

 ## How should I use it

-The map data is not good enough to plan a route without first testing it in person.

-Scroll around the map in the area you want to find routes for, and look for possible places to cycle to.
-Then walk or bike the route in person to check that it works in practice.
+Scroll around the map in the area you want to find routes for, and look for possible routes.
+Then walk or bike the route in person to check that it works in practice. **The map data is not reliable enough to plan a route without first testing it in person.**

 ## What about including a route planner?